nathansng/fintech_library/README.md

 ### Running Code

-*Note*: Running the code on a gpu will make the program run significantly faster than only cpu
+*Note*: Running the code on a gpu will make the program run significantly faster than only cpu.
+The code also benefits with more RAM, as too low of memory will kill the process.

 To run the code, run `python run.py [target]` to run the corresponding target.
 The available targets and their description are listed below: